-You and your customers use Wi-Fi every day.
+You and your guests use Wi-Fi every day.
 At home, in the office, at the coffee shop — there’s a connection available almost everywhere.
-Consumers now demand Internet access wherever they go, and for attractions, there’s pressure to deliver that with free in-venue Wi-Fi.
+Consumers now demand internet access wherever they go, and for attractions, there’s pressure to deliver with free in-venue Wi-Fi.
 But if you don't have Wi-Fi in place, does that mean offering a mobile app to guests is off the table?

 At first glance, you might think Disney could be doing much more here, but there's a very good reason why the Walt Disney World app isn't optimised for offline use.
 The resort is exemplary in offering guests extensive Wi-Fi coverage across their entire selection of parks and hotels.
 This means there's little need for them to invest in the offline experience, and can instead focus their resources on improving other areas of the app.

 There's another reason, too.
 If it were easy to offer a seamless offline experience, they'd probably go ahead and do it anyway, but it's actually something that's really difficult to do well.
 It requires high levels of optimisation, sophisticated update mechanisms and every single component to be designed in an offline-first manner.

 The good news is that when done properly, mobile apps are able to offer an incredibly strong offline experience.
 In fact, if your guest app takes a truly offline-first approach, visitors will in many cases be none-the-wiser about lack of internet connectivity.

 One final note on Wi-Fi: Even if you have Wi-Fi access covering your entire attraction, if you operate a network that requires users to register and then limits connectivity to 30-minute sessions, forcing users to continually re-authenticate, then you should consider doing one of two things: